RetroAchievements/docs/docs/guidelines/developers/claims-system.md

 Letting other developers work on other ports of a game is encouraged.
 For this reason, developers cannot hold claims for two ports of the same game at the same time.

-Moreover, for the 6 months following the publication of a set for a game, developers shall ensure no other developers are interested before making a claim on a port of the same game.
+Moreover, for the 6 months following the publication of their set for a game, developers shall ensure no other developers are interested before making a claim on a port of the same game.
 This is done as described below:

   1. Contact DevCompliance and express your interest in claiming a second port.
   2. DevCompliance will privately reach out to developers that have the game on their Want to Dev list on-site.